laurabejder/bike-safety-nyc/README.md

 For the lane analysis, I had to plot the data in QGIS to properly see how the bike lanes have changed over time.
 I decided only to include category I (protected) bike lanes in my mapping.
 All other types were excluded.

+On top of the protected bike lanes in 2022, I plottet all the fatal accidents to get a better sense of whether there seem to be a pattern between protected bike lanes and fatal accidents.
+Unlike accidents resulting in injuries, fatal accidents are scatteret all across the city, many of them in areas without protected bike lanes.
+However, thankfully there aren’t many fatal bike accidents each year, so it is difficult to say anything conclusive about a potential relationship between bike lanes and deaths.

 ## New skills
 I spent quite a bit of time in QGIS mapping New York, bikelanes, accidents etc. and making all the information comprehensible to a reader.
 And I now feel more confident working with QGIS to make maps that are beyond the limits of datawrapper.